ja15solis/Python/README.md

 # Python
-Projects I learn Python with DataCamp and YouTube
+Projects, I learned Python with DataCamp and YouTube

 ## Practicas